water-sucks/nixed/README.md

 Hackintosh nix-darwin setup that is dual-booted with DerekCarr; primarily used for iOS development and to run other Apple-exclusive software.

+### TimBrown

+- Type: Work laptop
+- Operating system: macOS (with nix-darwin)
+- Model: MacBook M3 Pro 2023 (18 GB)

+A legit MacBook that is a beast.
+Used for music production on-the-go with Logic Pro X and mobile app development.

 ### SebastianJanikowski

 - Type: Work laptop